cmower/optas/README.md

   <img src="doc/logo.png" width="50" align="right">
 </p>

-# pyinvk
+# PyInvK

 ![Alt Text](https://raw.githubusercontent.com/cmower/pyinvk/master/fig8.gif)

-`pyinvk` is a library that allows you to setup an inverse kinematic problem for arbitrary time-horizon and optional constraints.
+`PyInvK` is a library that allows you to setup an inverse kinematic problem for arbitrary time-horizon and optional constraints.
 The package interfaces with several open-source and commerical optimization solvers and is built on top of [CasADi](https://web.casadi.org/).
 This allows you to compute deriviates of any forward function to arbitrary order (including the foward kinematics).
 Additionally, any number of robots can be included in the optimization problem by supplying their URDF.

-`pyinvk` interfaces with a number of solvers for solving QP and NLP problems with/without constraints.
+`PyInvK` interfaces with a number of solvers for solving QP and NLP problems with/without constraints.
 The optimization builder class selects the appropriate optimization problem class for your given cost function and constraints.
 Depending on the problem class you can interface with a number of solvers:
 - Solvers that interface with CasADi `qpsol`/`nlpsol` (e.g. IPOPT, SNOPT, qpOASES, KINTRO)